johnandrea/familytree-sunburst/README.md

 - Output is a JSON file for inclusion in a web page.
 - Makes use of [readgedcom.py](https://github.com/johnandrea/readgedcom) library.
 - Requires the included modified version of the zoomable-sunburst Javascript and css files.
-- Requires d3 version 4 Javascript library
+- Requires d3 version 4 Javascript graphics library.
+Original at [d3js.org](https://d3js.org/)

 ## Limitations

 - Requires Python 3.6+
+-
 ## Installation

 No installation process.
 Copy the program, the readgedcom library and the Javascript files.